Cal Poly Baseball Coaching Staff

 Chal Fanning, an assistant baseball coach at Cal Poly during Larry Lee's first year at the helm of the Mustang program and a pitcher under Lee at Cuesta College, returned to his alma mater as the team's pitching coach in August 2015.

-Fanning, 47, replaces Thomas Eager, who resigned last month to become pitching coach at the University of California in Berkeley.
+Fanning, 48, replaced Thomas Eager, who resigned in July 2015 to become pitching coach at the University of California in Berkeley.

 Last year, Fanning was pitching coach at Austin Peay State University in Clarksville, Tenn.
 The Governors were 25-26 overall in 2015, finishing seventh in the 11-team Ohio Valley Conference with a 15-15 mark.